-Then look at the priority projects and schedule one of those tasks into your day.
-Schedule the others for the remainder of the week and let people know.
+- Then look at your priority projects and schedule one of those tasks into your day.
+Schedule the others for the remainder of the week (and let people know).

-Now, look at your triage list and group smaller items together —10-minute phone calls, standard email replies — anything that will help move the work along, and online tasks like replenishing your child’s lunch money or paying bills.
-Challenge yourself to see how many you can get done in one focused hour.
+- Now, look at your triage list and group small items together —10-minute phone calls, standard email replies, and online tasks like replenishing your child’s lunch money or paying bills.
+Challenge yourself to see how many of these small things you can get done in one focused hour.